-Please join us for the sangha morning via this link.
+Please join us via this link.
 We're looking forward to seeing you.
 Remember, we are just a click of a button away so no difficult journeys wherever you are!

 We would also like to invite you to send us questions electronically each week.
 This is a new 'Ask a Buddhist' initiative that we are launching.
 Questions can be sent via Facebook messenger or by email to

 Wednesday: Study groups take place from 7pm-9pm.
 If you are not yet involved but would but would like to join a foundation study course online, then please email

 Friday: Puja and meditation evening for those familiar with these practices.
 Please contact Dhammavijaya if you would like to attend this.